 Why Pressure Cookers Won’t Be Coming to Fancy Restaurants

-Pressure cookers could one day see more popularity in ordinary restaurants, but in all likelihood, the pressure cooker will never make it to the five-star restaurants.
+Pressure cookers could one day see more popularity in ordinary restaurants, but in all likelihood, the pressure cooker will never reach five-star restaurants.
 Why?
 Pressure cookers tenderize cheap meat cuts and fill them full of flavor.
-They don’t do as well with lean meat or more expensive meat cuts like pork sirloin.
+They don’t do as well with lean meat or more expensive cuts like pork sirloin.
 They weren’t meant to cook that.

 Would you visit an expensive restaurant to pay for a cheap meat cut?
 Most people would feel cheated and cringe at the thought of that.
 The best foods to cook in the pressure cooker are naturally tough and cheap foods.